Atreidae/Posh-Ribbon/README.md

 ## Version History

+Version 3 is an upgrade to the certificate engine to allow PowerShell 7 usage.

 Version 2 is a rewrite and a more modular design By Chris Burns from GCIcom. http://www.posh.dev

 Version 1 ( Now considered Legacy Code ) was written by Vikas Jaswal. http://www.allthingsuc.co.uk/about-me/

+    Version 3.0     29/APR/2021 -  Updated XML parser and added PS7 support. - Chris Burns
 	Version 2.1     26/04/19    -  Updated Ready For Powershell Gallery - Chris Burns
     Version 2.1     25/04/19    -  Updated with some more Get and New Commands especially Call Routing Table - Chris Burns Version 2.0     15/04/19    -  *NEW Version* - Rewrite for modern module design, better use of [XML] accelerator and details switch,